 Background Checks and Credit Reports

 On June 29th, the New Jersey state Senate passed S. 524 which would “prohibit employers from obtaining, requiring, or discriminating on the basis of credit reports.”
 According to the bill, employers would be prohibited from requiring credit checks on prospective employees, and known violations could result in employers facing fines ranging from $2, 000 to $5, 000.
 However, the bill makes an exception for certain professions, including law enforcement positions, security jobs, or jobs involving the management of personal belongings or financial information.
 Additionally, employers can request credit information if employees demonstrate suspicious financial activity.
-According to bill’s sponsor, Senator Nia H. Gill (D), “[u]sing credit checks to screen applicants for employment is unacceptable and unfairly punishes those who have found themselves in difficult financial positions for any number of reasons, be it a layoff, a divorce or a family crisis.”
+According to bill’s sponsor, Senator Nia H. Gill (D), “[u]sing credit checks to screen candidates for employment is unacceptable and unfairly punishes those who have found themselves in difficult financial positions for any number of reasons, be it a layoff, a divorce or a family crisis.”

 Connecticut Data Breach Notification